romana/core/romana/README.md

 #### Add a new policy to romana cluster
-Adding policies to romana cluster involves them being applied to various backends like openstack VM's, Kubernetes Pods, etc for various platforms supported by romana.
+Adding policies to romana cluster involves them being applied to various backends like openstack VMs, Kubernetes Pods, etc for various platforms supported by romana.
 `
 romana policy add [policyFile] [flags]